brimurphy/bright-ideas/README.md

    - Update quantity items when at checkout
    - Add social log in controls
    - Add Google pay and paypal capabilities
+   - Customers to be able to leave reviews for Tradespeople, currently the can view them and form post not operational

 ## Technologies Used